-on the $\boldsymbol{W}_{ij}$, which can be accomplished in many ways, including: \begin{itemize} \item having sparse activation for the primary capsules $\boldsymbol{u}_i$: in this case, we have constant $\boldsymbol{W}_{ij}$ (typically associated to no-routing based approaches); however, we need heavier deep neural networks as they have to force sparse signals already at the output of the primary capsules.
-In this case, the coupling coefficients $c_{ij}$ are also constant by definition; \item having sparse votes $\boldsymbol{\hat{u}}_{j|i}$: this is a combination of having both primary capsules and weights $\boldsymbol{W}_{ij}$ enforcing sparsity in the votes, and the typical scenario with many routing iterations. \end{itemize} Having sparse votes, however, does not necessarily result in having sparse coupling coefficients: according to \eqref{eq:update-rule}, the coupling coefficients are multiplied with the votes, obtaining the output capsules.
-The distribution of the coupling coefficients requires \eqref{eq::constraint} to be satisfied only: if $\boldsymbol{W}_{ij}$ is not sparsely distributed, we can still have sparse votes.
-However, this is the main reason we observe high entropy in the coupling coefficient distributions (Fig.~\ref{fig:cij_nopruning}): as the votes $\boldsymbol{\hat{u}}_{j|i}$ are implicitly sparse (yet also disordered, as we are not explicitly imposing any structure in the coupling coefficients distribution), the model is still able to learn but it finds a typical solution where $c_{ij}$ are not sparse.
-However, we would like to have sparsely distributed, recurrent $\boldsymbol{c}_{-j}$, establishing stable relationships between the features extracted at primary capsules layer.\\ Minimizing explicitly the entropy term \eqref{eq::Hj} is an intractable problem due to the non-differentiability of the entropy term and of the quantization step (in our considered setup) and due to the huge computational complexity to be introduced at training time.
-Hence, we can try to implicitly enforce routing entropy minimization by forcing a sparse and organized structure in the coupling coefficients.
-Towards this end, one efficient solution relies in enforcing sparsity in the $\boldsymbol{W}_{ij}$ representation: enforcing a vote between the $i$-th primary capsule and the $j$-th output caps to be exactly zero for any input, according to \eqref{eq::standardcij}
+on the $\boldsymbol{W}_{i,j}$, which can be accomplished in many ways, including: \begin{itemize} \item having sparse activation for the primary capsules $\boldsymbol{u}_i$: in this case, we have constant $\boldsymbol{W}_{i,j}$ (typically associated with no-routing based approaches); however, we need heavier deep neural networks as they have to force sparse signals already at the output of the primary capsules.
+In this case, the coupling coefficients $c_{i,j}$ are also constant by definition; \item having sparse votes $\boldsymbol{\hat{u}}_{i,j}$: this is a combination of having both primary capsules and weights $\boldsymbol{W}_{i,j}$ enforcing sparsity in the votes and the typical scenario with many routing iterations. \end{itemize} Having sparse votes, however, does not necessarily result in having sparse coupling coefficients.
+As the votes, $\boldsymbol{\hat{u}}_{i,j}$ are implicitly sparse (yet also disordered, as we are not explicitly imposing any structure in the coupling coefficients distribution), the model is still able to learn, but it finds a typical solution where $c_{i,j}$ are not sparse.
+However, we would like sparsely distributed, recurrent couplings to the same $j$-th output caps $\boldsymbol{c}_{:,j}$, establishing fewer and more stable relationships between the features extracted at the primary capsule layer.
+Hence, we implicitly enforce routing entropy minimization by forcing a sparse and organized structure in the coupling coefficients.
+Towards this end, our efficient solution is to employ pruning to enforce sparsity in the $\boldsymbol{W}_{i,j}$ representation by compelling a vote between the $i$-th primary capsule and the $j$-th output caps to be exactly zero for any input, according to \Eqref{eq::standardcij}: